IvanBila/ivanbila.github.io/content/blog/security-on-the-front-end/index.md

 `
 ```

-And the browser will execute the following instructions if the input text is appended using innerHtml method, with that the attack perpetruator
+And the browser will execute the following instructions if the input text is appended using innerHtml method, with that the attack perpetrator
 can:

 - Request CSS